tacc-wbomar/Core-CMS-Plugin-Sample/README.md

 ## Texas Advanced Computing Center
 # Django CMS Plugin: Sample (Greet User)

-This plugin greets a user by name, and serves as a sample TACC Core CMS plugin.
+This plugin greets a user by name, and serves as a sample plugin for https://github.com/TACC/Core-CMS.

 - __`__plugin_name__`__: `taccsite_sample`
 - __`__PluginName__`__: `TaccsiteSample`